zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: When you were with MIRI ...

-**ZMD**: I mean, I, again, I don't think I was "with MIRI."
+**ZMD**: I mean, again, I don't think I was "with MIRI."
 Like, I did some contract work for them as recently as 2011.

 **CM**: I see.
 Okay.
 Got it.
 But when you're working with them, around them, I mean, are they actually building AI?